 Praise God He succeeded in his toilsome work (sic, I was so excited to see this I forgot David actually didn't succeed in this plan he had, but even better, GOD took David's desire and did it for David, see 2 Samuel 7, which makes this even more pertinent to my situation: I feel "planted, dwelling in my own place and disturbed no more" 2 Samuel 7:10), as did his greater son, in whom we are being built into a dwelling place for God in the Spirit (Ephesians 2:19-22).

-6 Behold, we heard of it in Ephrathah;
+Continuing on in Psalm 132:6 Behold, we heard of it in Ephrathah;

 we found it in the fields of Jaar.